 Phase 4: Recession

 The recession phase can be painful for property investors.
 In this phase, the supply of properties overshadows demand, and real estate prices fall dramatically.
 Most property owners will suffer from high vacancy rates and lower rents, and rental income will plummet.

-Real estate investors should keep a lookout for signs of recovery in this phase rather than feel emotional about the state of the economy.
+Real estate investors should keep a lookout for signs of recovery in this phase, rather than to feel emotional about the state of the economy.
 Recessions provide opportunities for investors with liquidity to acquire properties at deep discounts.
 Bank-owned or foreclosed real estate are great targets that opportunistic investors can consider purchasing during the recession phase.

-The real estate sector is to a large extent influenced by the state of the economy, and GDP growth, unemployment rate, interest rate, and consumer confidence are some of the economic factors that greatly affect the real estate industry.
+The real estate sector is, to a large extent, influenced by the state of the economy, and GDP growth, unemployment rate, interest rate, and consumer confidence, are some of the economic factors that greatly affect the real estate industry.

 State of the economy

 Investors should have a view on the current state of the economy, and the current position and phase of the real estate cycle.
-Different phases of the cycle imply a different level of demand and supply for real estate, and hence affect prices and returns.
+Different phases of the cycle imply a different level of demand and supply for real estate, hence affecting prices and returns.
 By following the various investment strategies tailored to different phases, it is possible to invest successfully across the cycle.